kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 Our journey will have several *stages*  -- and you will have to do some installation homework in order to travel from one stage to another.

-**At the first stage**, you will have to make sure that you are working on the right _Operating System_ and with the right _terminal_ -- meaning, compatible with the commands of this post. *Spoiler Alert*!
-We will go for a _linux OS_ since it is very popular among programmers and easy to set up (don't shoot).
+**At the first stage**, you will have to make sure that you are working on the right _Operating System_ and with the right _terminal_ -- meaning, compatible with the instructions of this post. !!! *Spoiler Alert* !!!
+We will go for a _linux OS_ since it is very popular among programmers and easy to set up -- don't shoot.

 **At the second stage**, you should have installed `python 3` on your computer -- we will see that, once installed, you technically have a working python programming environment.
 We will show off two programming modes at this stage : an **interactive mode** -- where you can type commands and see the result in an *interactive prompt* -- a **script mode** -- where you can run full python scripts using the *python interpreter* from the *terminal*.

 **At the third stage**, we will enrich our programming environment with *high-level* python prompts -- like `ipython` and `jupyter` -- and advanced   Integrated Development Environments (IDEs) -- like `vscode`.
 High-level prompts give more context to programmers and are clearly a most-have if you want to improve your interactive programming experience.
-IDEs, as you might expect, improve the script programming experience with embedded tools for : script execution, coding style, code highlighting, testing, among others.
+IDEs, as you might expect, improve the script programming experience with embedded tools for : *script execution*, *coding style*, *code highlighting*, *testing*, etc.

 Now, let's begin...